Qizhuang: First half of 16th century

 The Manchu invaded the late Ming dynasty and overthrew the Ming dynasty to establish the Qing dynasty.
 The Manchu, Mongol bannermen and Han bannermen in Later Jin (1616–1636) territories engaged in the practice of shaving their foreheads since 1616.
-When the Manchu arrived in Beijing, they passed the tifayifu policy which required Han Chinese adult men (with the exceptions of specific group of people who were part of a mitigation policy advocated by Jin Zhijun, a former minister of the Ming dynasty who had surrendered in the Qing dynasty) to shave their hair (i.e. adopting the Manchu's queue as a way to symbolize to their submission to Qing dynasty rule and dress in Manchu-style; the Han Chinese women were part of the exempted people and were therefore spared from the policy.
+When the Manchu arrived in Beijing, they passed the tifayifu policy which required Han Chinese adult men (with the exceptions of specific group of people who were part of a mitigation policy advocated by Jin Zhijun, a former minister of the Ming dynasty who had surrendered in the Qing dynasty) to shave their hair (i.e. adopting the Manchu's queue as a mark of their submission to Qing dynasty rule and dress in Manchu-style; the Han Chinese women were part of the exempted people and were therefore spared from the policy.
 Women in the Qing dynasty dressed accordingly to their husband's ranks.
 According to Chinese customs, Han Chinese men were supposed to comb their long hair and hide it under caps.
 The Qing imposed the shaved head hairstyle on men of all ethnicities under its rule even before 1644 like upon the Nanai people in the 1630s who had to shave their foreheads.
 The men of certain ethnicities who came under Qing rule later like Salar people and Uyghur people already shaved all their heads bald so the shaving order was redundant.
 However, the shaving policy was not enforced in the Tusi autonomous chiefdoms in Southwestern China where many minorities lived.
 There was one Han Chinese Tusi, the Chiefdom of Kokang populated by Han Kokang people.
 All members of the Eight Banners, regardless of their ethnic origins, were required to wear Manchu dress.
 Banner women were not allowed to adopt Chinese customs such as foot binding, wear single earrings, and wear Ming-style clothing with wide sleeves.
 Qing Manchu prince Dorgon initially canceled the order for all men in Ming territories south of the Great wall (post 1644 additions to the Qing) to shave.
 It was a Han official from Shandong, Sun Zhixie and Li Ruolin who voluntarily shaved their foreheads and demanded Qing Prince Dorgon impose the queue hairstyle on the entire population which led to the queue order.